 Maiden Castle is maintained by English Heritage and is open all year.
 At the site there is a large car park with information boards regarding the history of this extraordinary monument.
 As you climb the hill, the sheer size of the place and the huge effort it must have taken to build it, cannot fail to impress!

-Maiden Castle is located off the A354, 2 miles south of Dorchester in Dorset.
+Maiden Castle is located off the A354, 2 miles south of Dorchester in Dorset, please try our UK Travel Guide for further detailed information.